Margate family helps injured tourist knocking on front door after shooting

 Perhaps because the family’s home along Cathedral Drive had more lights on than their neighbors, this injured man ended up at their doorstep.

-“He actually knocked on the door,” said Pigeon, ” so that shows you that camera, just seeing the motion, and [he] started rolling.”
+“He actually knocked on the door,” said Pigeon, “so that shows you that camera, just seeing the motion, and [he] started rolling.”

 “I’ve been shot,” the man is heard saying.

 Pigeon is then seen moving toward the man writhing in pain on his porch.
 “I went to check to see.
 I thought someone might be playing a prank on me,” he said.

 But he quickly realized that was not the case.

 “I’m hurt in my legs.
 Please help me.
-Please help me, I’ve been shot for real,” the victim is heard saying .
+Please help me.
+I’ve been shot for real,” the victim is heard saying.

-“All right.
-Hold on, buddy.
+“Call 911,” Pigeon said to another family member, before addressing the injured man directly.
+“All right, hold on, buddy.
 We’ll take care of you,” he said.

 Margate Police officers responded to the scene and found the victim with gunshot wounds to his hand and leg.
 His injuries were not life-threatening.

-Paramedics transported him to Broward Health North.
+Paramedics transported the victim to Broward Health North.

 Investigators said the actual shooting was reported to have taken place along the 1800 block of Northwest 65th Avenue, also in Margate.